 Each paintbrush has a number after the name of the brush - the larger the number, the wider the brush.

 You don’t need all these brushes.
 We recommend that you buy the following synthetic brushes to get started - Round 1, Round 6, Filbert 8 and Flat 12.
-This 5-brush set is commonly used in many painting classes and is also included in our Starter Box experience.
+This 5-brush set is commonly used in many painting classes and is also included in our Studio Kit and Essentials Kit.

 To learn more about brushes and how to take care of them - check out our post on brush care.